awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.Modify.md

 We recommend that you have your maintenance window fall at the time of lowest usage\.
 Thus it might need modification from time to time\.

-When you make a change to a cluster's parameters, either by changing the cluster's parameter group or by changing a parameter value in the cluster's parameter group, the changes are applied to the cluster either immediately or after the cluster is restarted\.
+When you change a cluster's parameters, the change is applied to the cluster either immediately or after the cluster is restarted\.
+This is true whether you change the cluster's parameter group itself or a parameter value within the cluster's parameter group\.
 To determine when a particular parameter change is applied, see the **Changes Take Effect** column in the tables for [Memcached Specific Parameters](ParameterGroups.Memcached.md) and  \.
 For information on rebooting a cluster, see [Rebooting a Cluster](Clusters.Rebooting.md)\.

 ## Using the AWS Management Console<a name="Clusters.Modify.CON"></a>